Windows CMD Replacement Shells - Reinventing the CMD Console

 Internal support is included for Perl, Lua, REXX, Python, Tcl/tk, and any Windows Active Scripting language.
 You can even combine multiple languages in your batch scripts.

-Take Command is compatible with any version of Microsoft Windows Vista, Server 2008, Windows 7, Windows 8, Server 2012, and Windows 10, including 64-bit Windows.
+Take Command is compatible with any version of Microsoft Windows Vista, Server 2008, Windows 7, Windows 8, Server 2012, Windows 10, and Server 2016, including 64-bit Windows.
 Take Command is available in both 32-bit and 64-bit versions.